 \subsubsection{Hyperparameter selection}

 We use grid search to find the best hyperparameters for TARNet and NetEst for each setup.
-To select the best model we use the validation Binary Cross Entropy (BCE) to compare the factual outcomes $y_i$ to the predicted outcomes $\hat{y}_i$.
+To select the best model, we use the validation BCE to compare the factual outcomes $y_i$ to the predicted outcomes $\hat{y}_i$.
 However, the model that is best at predicting the potential outcomes, is not necessarily the best at predicting causal effects.
 Although model selection in causal inference is still an unresolved issue, better approaches may exist \citep{curth2023search}.
 However, given that these approaches have not yet been tested in a network context, we leave this for future research.
 The hyperparameter ranges for NetEst and TARNet are shown in \Cref{tab:Netest_hyper,tab:CFR_hyper}.
+Given the high feature dimensionality in the Enron dataset, we also select the best hidden layer dimension using a grid search over $\{8,16,32\}$ for both NetEst and TARNet.
+For all other datasets, the hidden layer dimension is set to 16.
 The source code for all our experiments can be found in this repository: \href{https://github.com/daan-caljon/OTAPI}{https://github.com/daan-caljon/OTAPI}.